ghostwords/chameleon-crawler/README.md

 ## Setup

-Install Chromium, chromedriver, python3, xvfb, and then pip and virtualenvwrapper.
+Install Chromium, chromedriver, python3 and xvfb.

-For example, on Ubuntu:
+On Ubuntu:
 ```
 sudo apt-get install chromium-browser chromium-chromedriver python3 xvfb
-sudo easy_install pip
-sudo pip install virtualenvwrapper
 ```

+Then install the project's Python dependencies (documented in [requirements.txt](requirements.txt)).
+You might do this with `virtualenv` and `pip`, or maybe Docker.
+Note this is a Python 3 project.

 Make sure `chromedriver` is in your $PATH.
 It's not on Ubuntu, so we have to fix that:
 ```